| |

 Funding Provided By

-People newly infected with HIV are at their most infectious phase but mostly unaware of their infection status at this time.
+| Overview of the Study People newly infected with HIV are at their most infectious phase but mostly unaware of their infection status at this time.
 This is because current screening tests for HIV infection are unable to identify persons in this phase as being infected.
 Fortunately, new laboratory testing methods can now detect HIV infection at a much earlier stage.
 This makes it possible to offer programs to these early infected individuals, including professional and peer counselling, as well as support to prevent transmission of HIV to others.
 For more information on these testing technologies, please see the section on “What is Acute HIV Infection?”
+Our team of researchers formed to work with the gay community in British Columbia to strengthen prevention programs for persons with new infections and for HIV-negative men from this community.
+There were two cohorts in this study: an HIV-positive and HIV-negative.
+The team members are from the biomedical sciences, public health, social sciences, and researchers based in the community.

 The HIV-Positive Cohort